Black Folks Collard Greens Recipe

 How to avoid bitter greens

 Every bite of my collard greens tells a story.
 One simmered in history, heart, and the rich flavors that honor our ancestors’ ingenuity and strength.
-This soulful recipe calls for a carefully curated mix of ingredients like apple cider vinegar and chicken stock, braising the greens low and slow in a savory elixir we proudly call pot likker.
+This soulful recipe calls for a carefully curated mix of ingredients like apple cider vinegar, honey, and chicken stock, braising the greens low and slow in a savory elixir we proudly call pot likker.

-It’s that magic touch — The traditional African American way that transforms these once-tough leaves into tender, flavorful greens with not a hint of bitterness, just pure comfort in every spoonful!
+It’s that magic touch — The traditional African American way that transforms these once-tough leaves into tender, flavorful greens with not a hint of bitterness.
+Just pure comfort in every spoonful!

 How to know when collard greens are done